oh-my-commit/oh-my-commit/__essence__/archive/conversation.md

 #### Changes Made

-- Added new configuration option `oh-my-commits.noDiffBehavior` to control behavior when no changes are detected
+- Added new configuration option `oh-my-commit.noDiffBehavior` to control behavior when no changes are detected
   - `ignore`: Shows a message and exits (default)
   - `revise`: Allows amending the last commit
 - Updated QuickCommitCommand to respect this configuration